 The Week of Prayer for Christian Unity is an international initiative where Christians worldwide are reminded of Jesus’ prayer for his disciples that “they may be one so that the world may believe” (John 17:21).
 Locally, UniteBoston coordinates evening collaborative gatherings of fellowship, prayer and worship from January 18-25 annually.

 Mark Your Calendars – You are invited to mark your calendars and plan to attend the evening gatherings!
 Even though the pandemic continues to prevent us from gathering physically for this important annual time of prayer, we can still gather virtually.
-We encourage you to take part in the evening gatherings to learn from the various expressions of Christian worship and prayer present within the body of Christ in Boston.
-People who attend from night to night will experience the Church in Boston in her diverse array of ethnicities, traditions, and geography.
+In this time of Epiphany, we encourage you to receive the manifestation of Jesus Christ through those of different denominations, races and cultures.
+Let’s make the most of these virtual opportunities in order to truly be the family of God and serve as the body of Christ in the world.

 Spread the Word – We also appreciate help spreading the word to people in your congregation, family, friends, and neighbors.
 A personal invitation goes a long way.

 Monday January 17 | Self-Guided Reflective Prayer based on Martin Luther King’s book “Where Do We Go From Here?
 Community or Chaos?”

 We encourage you to take part in various events happening around the city to celebrate the impact and legacy of Rev. Dr. Martin Luther King, Jr. Rev. Devlin Scott will also offer reflective prayer points based on Martin Luther King’s book “Where Do We Go From Here?
 Community or Chaos?,” as we pray for the unity of the church amid great division and discord.
 These reflective prayer points will be posted on our blog HERE.

 Wednesday, January 19 | 7:00pm | “Where do we go from here?”
 A Panel Discussion of Now Generation Ministers